wp-plugins/calcfusion-for-wp/readme.txt

 == Upgrade Notice ==
 = 1.1.0 =
-* Fixed an issue on CalcFusionClient class requestService function with POST method parameter.
+* Fixed an issue on CalcFusionClient class requestService function with POST method parameter
-* Added option to pass custom/additional parameter on CalcFusionClient class login function.
+* Added option to pass custom/additional parameter on CalcFusionClient class login function
-* Major changes on CalcFusion Setup Page:
+* Major changes on CalcFusion Setup Page
 	- Set password with a non SHA1 value
 	- Change "Test" button label to "Login"
 	- Added Computation Management section
-* Added WP AJAX function "calcfusion_request_service" to be able to trigger a compute from front-end through AJAX/jQuery.
+* Added WP AJAX function "calcfusion_request_service" to be able to trigger a compute from front-end through AJAX/jQuery

 = 1.0.0 =
 * Initial release.